Mr0nline/awesome-besst-stack/README.md

 # Awesome BESST Stack

+> NOTE: This stack is not production ready as of now since many technologies are relatively new thus having a very smaller ecosystem, While it may be a best fit for small and personal projects, I highly recommend to use classic MERN/MEAN stack until this stack is production ready!

 Welcome to the BESST Stack repository, your gateway to modern web development excellence.
 BESST stands for **Bun**, **Elysia**, **Sveltekit**, **Surreal DB**, and **TypeScript**.
 This stack represents a powerful combination of technologies to help you craft exceptional web applications with speed, efficiency, and flexibility.

 ## Table of Contents